-Over the last 14 years at b3 jobs we have arranged literally thousands of interviews, always providing helpful guidelines to our candidates on how to prepare, how to behave and also useful questions for them to both answer and ask.
+Since May 2000, b3 jobs has arranged literally thousands of interviews, always providing helpful interview guidelines to our candidates on how to prepare, how to behave and also useful interview questions for them to both answer and ask.

 One candidate took along his wife, mother, father and three children to an interview.
 Rather than wait in the car, they all came into the company reception and sat down.
-The company was slightly taken aback but was good natured enough to give them all a drink in their canteen.
+The company was slightly taken aback but was good-natured enough to give them all a drink in their canteen.
 He didn’t get the job.

-A large client of ours was looking to fill a senior management position and we had several interview arranged.
-One of them turned up about 20 minutes late and it seemed that they had just stepped out of the pub.
-Apparently they stank of booze and cigarettes, although they were eating cough sweets to try and disguise the smell!
+A large client of ours was looking to fill a senior management position and had several interviews arranged.
+One interviewee turned up and it seemed that they had just stepped out of the pub.
+Although they were eating cough sweets to try and disguise the smell of alcohol, it didn't go unnoticed that the candidate was slurring their words.
 They didn’t get the job.

-- Don’t answer your phone.
 This has actually happened more than once.
-If you forget to turn off your mobile, then, should it ring, apologise but do not answer it!
+If you forget to turn off your mobile and should it ring, apologise but do not answer it!
 One candidate actually answered the phone and asked the interviewer if he could please give him a moment!
 He didn’t get the job.

-No matter how well you feel an interview is going, it should always remain on a professional and business like basis.
+No matter how well you feel an interview is going, it should always remain professional.
 One candidate decided he was doing so well, and that he liked his potential new boss so much, he actually asked the interviewer if she was free after they had finished for a drink!
 He didn’t get the job.

 No matter how much you want or need a job, don’t stoop to pleading nor crying to try and gain the sympathy vote – it won’t work!
 My heart went out to this one candidate who was so desperate for a job they were almost begging on their knees with tears streaming down their face.
 They didn’t get this role but, after a little interview technique refresher, we got them another and they’re still there to this day!